gajabaar/gajabaar/apply.markdown

 The mentors agree that we tend to forget what we have learned in the past.
-Going into the program, we would like to know how you would keep track of things you have learned and things would like to explore further.
+Going into the program, we would like to know how you would keep track of things you have learned and things you would like to explore further.

 Instead of a text response, you may also choose to send us a picture/screenshot of your notes on a particular topic you have learned (about computers or otherwise)